thisisdavidbell/hello-ocp/README.md

  - Click on `Routing`
    - enter a hostname, including the default dns of `apps-crc.testing`, e.g. hello-ocp.apps-crc.testing
    - Path: `/hello-ocp`
-   - Target port - 8080 (A service will be created which exposes this port (_TODO_ - I already entered the container port, so is this the port the service exposes, that the Route then points at? ))
+   - Target port - 8080 (A service will be created which exposes this port
  - Click `Create`

 ### 8.b Create app from CLI from source code

- - ensure you are connect to an OCP
+ - ensure you are connected to an OCP
  - in root dir of hello-ocp repo, run:
     - `oc new-project project1`
     - `oc new-app .`